Maasai

 are many ceremonies in Maasai society including Enkipaata

-(senior boy ceremony), Emuratta (circumcision),
+(senior boy ceremony), Emuratta (circumcision), Enkiama

-Enkiama (marriage), Eunoto (warrior-shaving
+(marriage), Eunoto (warrior-shaving ceremony), Eokoto

-ceremony), Eokoto e-kule (milk-drinking ceremony),
+e-kule (milk-drinking ceremony), Enkang oo-nkiri

-(junior elder ceremony), etc. Also, there are ceremonies for
+etc. Also, there are ceremonies for boys and girls minor including,

-(earlobe), and Ilkipirat (leg fire marks).
-Traditionally,
+(leg fire marks).
+Traditionally, boys and girls must undergo

-boys and girls must undergo through these initiations for minors
+through these initiations for minors prior to circumcision.

-Men will form age-sets moving them closer to adulthood.
+form age-sets moving them closer to adulthood.

 Women